 As you swim away from this plateau, with the black void yawning beneath you, a giant spire slowly takes shape ahead.
 This is the Eye of the Needle, an underwater skyscraper rising straight up from the abyss below, covered with coral and sponges like a gem-encrusted scabbard.
 Fish ignore the new visitors, as they weave amongst the coral.
 An eel watches, unperturbed, as we float past.

 The Needle is Saba’s most celebrated underwater feature, often inspiring local artists.
-The magic of this sight can only be approximated by photographs, but no diver will ever forget their first encounter with the Eye of the Needle.
+No diver will ever forget their first encounter with the Eye of the Needle.
+The magic of this site can only be approximated by photographs.

 A night dive is one step in the Advanced Diver course.
 Previously certified divers who wish to progress to an Advanced level while on Saba can usually complete all the requirements during the week.

 It’s easy to see how Shark Shoal got its name: the first creature to greet us on the seafloor is a 5-foot nurse shark, lolling on the sandy bottom.
 Shark Shoal is another of Saba’s legendary pinnacle dives; this particular formation rises from a depth of 300 feet to its peak 90 feet below the surface.
 Black Coral and Giant Tube Sponges cover the pinnacle.
 In the distance, cruising the depths, a Black-Tip Shark is silhouetted against the pale blue waters.
 (That’s a docile Nurse Shark in the photo.
 Sorry, we never got close enough to the Black-Tips to snap a photo.
 We trust you’ll cut us a little slack here.)